 It’s the first time that Power Progress Community and Acube Systems present together the project.
 This presentation is very comprehensive.

-We thanks very much LugVi for the perfect organization and excellent works of video editing done with Olive in Flathub and the good participation from expert people very active in free software and competent in hardware, that come from all the Region ( Veneto).
-Was very exiting and a pleasure to answer to all the questions!
+We thanks very much LugVi for the perfect organization and excellent work of video editing done with Olive in Flathub and the good participation from very active and expert people in free software and competent in hardware, that come from all the area (Veneto).
+It was very exiting and a pleasure to answer to all the questions!

-Video of our presentation at 15th November at sfscons.it Free Software Conference Bozen, South Tyrol – Italy – where we have talked about “The Butteryfly Effect of an Open Hardware Notebook Motherboard”.
+Video of our presentation held the 15th November at sfscons.it Free Software Conference in Bozen, South Tyrol – Italy – where we have talked about “The Butterfly Effect of an Open Hardware Notebook Motherboard”.

 For the second time we were giving a talk to the GNU/Linux Valencia Group, a local Linux group located in the city of Valencia, Spain, which is doing a great job promoting Linux and open source in general.
 Guillermo gave a brief explanation of the project from the beginning to the present, the objectives, technical specifications, other related projects of the Power Progress Community association, FAQs about the project and so on.